BAMresearch/probeye/docs/components.rst

     problem.add_parameter(
         "sigma_meas",
         "likelihood",
-        const=0.1,
+        value=0.1,
         tex="r$\sigma_\mathrm{meas}$",
         info="Standard deviation of measurement error",
     )

-As one can see, the definition of either a latent or a constant parameter is triggered by using the :code:`prior` or the :code:`const` keyword argument in the :code:`add_parameter`-method.
-The :code:`const` keyword argument can be a scalar like in the example above or a numpy-based vector, for example :code:`const=np.array([0.9, -0.3])`.
+As one can see, the definition of either a latent or a constant parameter is triggered by using the :code:`prior` or the :code:`value` keyword argument in the :code:`add_parameter`-method.
+The :code:`value` keyword argument can be a scalar like in the example above or a numpy-based vector, for example :code:`value=np.array([0.9, -0.3])`.
 The :code:`prior` keyword argument on the other hand has to be given as a pair, where the first element states the kind of distribution (possible options are currently :code:`"normal"`, :code:`"uniform"`, :code:`"lognormal"`, :code:`"truncnormal"`, :code:`"weibull"`), and the second argument is a dictionary stating the prior's parameters.
 More information on the priors is given in this :ref:`section<Prior definition of latent parameters>` below.

 Finally, it should be pointed out that it is possible to give a very short definition of a latent parameter by neither specifying the :code:`prior` nor the :code:`const` keyword argument.
 Examples could look like this: